-In addition, the Subsidiary will be subject to functional regulation under the Federal securities laws.
-73 In particular, the Subsidiary is registered with the SEC as a broker-dealer and will be subject to financial reporting, anti-fraud and financial responsibility rules applicable to broker-dealers.
-74 The Subsidiary must comply with the SEC's net capital rule, which imposes capital requirements on broker-dealers that vary with the degree to which a broker-dealer acts as a principal.
+In addition, the Subsidiary will be subject to functional regulation under the Federal securities laws.73 In particular, the Subsidiary is registered with the SEC as a broker-dealer and will be subject to financial reporting, anti-fraud and financial responsibility rules applicable to broker-dealers.74 The Subsidiary must comply with the SEC's net capital rule, which imposes capital requirements on broker-dealers that vary with the degree to which a broker-dealer acts as a principal.
 The Bank represents that the Subsidiary will maintain capital in excess of these requirements.
-The Subsidiary also will be subject to the rules and regulations of the NASD and violations of conditions imposed in writing in connection with the grant of an application or other request by a national bank.
-Likewise, the Federal Deposit Insurance Corporation Improvement Act of 1991 (Pub.
-L. 102-242, Dec.
-19, 1991, 105 Stat.
-2236), established a framework for prompt corrective action when banks fail to meet specified capital requirements, including the ability of the OCC to require an undercapitalized institution to divest any subsidiary that may pose a significant risk to the parent bank or that is likely to cause a significant dissipation of the institution's assets or earnings.
-These and other available supervisory actions provide the OCC with a substantial array of tools -- not available until relatively recently -- to address risks presented by national bank operating subsidiaries.
+The Subsidiary also will be subject to the rules and regulations of the NASD and

-When the OCC proposed revisions to its regulation governing operating subsidiaries, the Securities and Exchange Commission did not object, but requested OCC confirmation that: (1) securities activities conducted in operating subsidiaries would be subject to regulation under the Federal securities laws, and (2) the OCC's regulation would not allow activities previously not permitted for a bank itself to be shifted from an operating subsidiary to the bank.
+73 When the OCC proposed revisions to its regulation governing operating subsidiaries, the Securities and Exchange Commission did not object, but requested OCC confirmation that: (1) securities activities conducted in operating subsidiaries would be subject to regulation under the Federal securities laws, and (2) the OCC's regulation would not allow activities previously not permitted for a bank itself to be shifted from an operating subsidiary to the bank.
 In the final rule, the OCC confirmed that operating subsidiaries that conduct securities activities are fully subject to the Federal securities laws and that the new rule would not be used to authorize national banks to directly conduct activities not previously permitted for national banks.
 See 61 FEDERAL REGISTER at 60351, n.
 1.

-with certain regulatory requirements under the Securities Exchange Act of 1934.
+74 In its comment letter, the SEC expressed concern that aspects of the Bank's proposal may not comply with certain regulatory requirements under the Securities Exchange Act of 1934.
 The Bank and the Subsidiary have committed to comply with all applicable federal securities laws and regulations, including the SEC's financial responsibility regulations.
 The OCC notes that the Subsidiary must notify and obtain the approval of the NASD prior to commencing the proposed activities.
 Through that process, the NASD reviews the proposal to assure compliance with the federal securities laws.
 Another concern expressed by the SEC related to the extent to which securities regulatory and self-regulatory authorities will be able to supervise the Subsidiary and to examine, investigate and, if necessary, discipline the Bank for activities related to the Subsidiary's operation.
-As noted at the outset of this section, the Subsidiary will be subject to full functional regulation under the federal securities laws, and the SEC does have the authority to examine, investigate, and if necessary, discipline the Bank for activities in connection with the Subsidiary's revenue bond activities.
+As noted at the outset of this section, the Subsidiary will be subject to full functional regulation under the federal securities laws, and the SEC does have the authority to examine, investigate, and if necessary, discipline the Bank for activities.
 The OCC will, of course, cooperate with the SEC and appropriate self-regulatory authorities in connection with their oversight of the Subsidiary and any connected activities of the Bank.